mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

   - There are a bunch of other tests now, too --- just look at them :)

+Note that the state structure only has a small 16-bit wod to track the lockset (or in our case the single held lock).
+I did this so that the state could be 32-bits and the shadow memory calculations would be easy.
+This does create a problem of how to map from a lock address to a small integer.
 I used the following dumb way to get from lock pointers to a small integer that can be stored in a state:

     // should the empty lockset have an id? static uint16_t lock_to_int(void *lock) {